-During the year ended December 31, 2022, the Company decided to discontinue the eCommerce platforms, resulting in this segment being reported as discontinued operations (Note 7).
-As at December 31, 2023, the Company's sole continuing operation that generates revenue is technology services.
+During the 12 months period ended December 31, 2022, the Company decided to discontinue the eCommerce platforms, resulting in this segment being reported as discontinued operations (Note 7).
+As at December 31, 2024, the Company's sole continuing operation that generates revenue is technology services.